Differential graded cell 2-representations: Introduction

-Working with dg $2$-categories, we introduce two natural generalisations of the partial preorder given in \cite{MM1} to dg indecomposable $1$-morphisms, which we call the \emph{strong} and \emph{weak} partial preorders, denoting them by the symbols $\leq$ and $\preceq$.
+In this article, we generalise cell theory to pretriangulated $2$-categories, while at the same time vastly relaxing finiteness assumptions compared to \cite{MM1}.
+We introduce two natural generalisations of the partial preorder given in \cite{MM1} to dg indecomposable $1$-morphisms, which we call the \emph{strong} and \emph{weak} partial preorders, denoting them by the symbols $\leq$ and $\preceq$.
 This leads to two different notions of (left) cells, and two different $2$-representations generated by a (strong or weak) cell $\L$, denoted by $\bfR_\L^\leq$ and $\bfR_\L^\preceq$, respectively.
 The weak order is defined in terms of containment of left (dg) $2$-ideals generated by the identities on the respective dg indecomposable $1$-morphisms.
-In contrast, the strong order is defined by containment of dg $2$-subrepresentations generated by the respective dg indecomposable $1$-morphisms inside principal (i.e. representable) dg $2$-representations.
+In contrast, the strong order is defined by containment of dg $2$-subrepresentations generated by the respective dg indecomposable $1$-morphisms inside principal (i.e.\ representable) pretriangulated $2$-representations.

 Both notions of cell structure have their advantages.
-The weak cells are often easier to determine, see e.g. Section \ref{secweakCA}, because, informally speaking, weak cells do not see the differential and are instead determined by the underlying $\Bbbk$-linear $2$-category.
+The weak cells are often easier to determine, see e.g. Section \ref{secweakCA}, because, informally speaking, weak cells do not see the differential (see Remark \ref{explicit}) and are instead determined by the underlying $\Bbbk$-linear $2$-category.
 On the other hand, strong cells are closely related to a notion of triangulated cell, which we develop in Section \ref{sectriangcell}.
 In particular, assuming the $2$-subcategory whose $2$-morphisms consist of all cycles is locally Krull--Schmidt, (non-acylic) strong and triangulated left cells coincide, see Corollary \ref{strongequalstriang}.